 - Value durability and sustainability in your gear

-For riders chasing marginal gains in weight savings or competing in races, modern saddles might still have the edge.
-But for those seeking timeless comfort that improves with every mile, leather remains in a class of its own.
+For riders chasing marginal weight savings or competing in races, modern saddles might still have the edge.
+But for timeless comfort that improves with every mile, leather remains in a class of its own.